whatyouhide/whatyouhide.github.io/_posts/2020-01-22-protobuf_DRAFT.md

 }
 ```

-Exprotobuf loaded this up at compile time and turned it into roughly this Elixir definition:
+Exprotobuf loads this up at compile time and turns it into roughly this Elixir definition:

 ```elixir
 defmodule Events.EventEnvelope do